 The copy operation doesn’t change customer IDs, resulting in the same IDs for customers in both the destination and source account data.

 The copy process assigns new object IDs of the same payment type to payment data.
 For example, the process assigns a new card object ID to all card objects and new payment method object IDs to all payment method objects.
-After the copy process is complete, a CSV mapping file is created and uploaded to the Documents section of the Dashboard.
+After the copy process is complete, Stripe creates and uploads a CSV mapping file to the Documents section of the recipient’s Dashboard.
+The mapping file is available to the recipient only.
 The mapping file contains the following headers:

 Customer IDs don’t change during the copying process, so